siruguri/postall/README.md

     # For formtastic
     rails generate formtastic:install

-    # There's probably stuff for geocoding and gmaps4rails... not sure if that's the case.
+    # There's probably stuff for geocoding, gmaps4rails, and doorkeeper ... not sure if that's the case.